wilson-santos-pf/LinWin-PySync-1/README.md

 The lox-client allows multiple sessions to synchronize folder contents with LocalBox servers.
 Each session is uniquely identified by a a session name, by changing this name all previous session information is deleted and a new session is created.

 The desktop sync client implements two-way synchronization.
 A file is considered to be changed when the modified time of the file is different or the size is different.
 The client keeps track of the files when they are synced.
 When changed it can determine if a file needs to be uploaded, downloaded or deleted.
 Conflicts are handled automatically.
 When there is a conflict the actual state of the server is considered leading and the files or folders on the client are renamed and then all files or folders are merged.

-The synchronization is based on a two-way sync mechanism where each session keeps track of metadata of files when they are synchronized.
-With this metadata it can be determined on each consecutive run whether the file is changed locally or remote.
-Walking through the file tree is called reconciliation, determination of the action to be taken is called resolution with a special case for conflict handling.

 Reconciliation is done per directory, both file sets are joined in one list and walked through.
 Resolution is done by comparing the file metadata from the local stored file, from the remote stored file and from the cache containing the metadata from the last synchronization run.
 Comparison of metadata is currecntly done by comparing both modification date and size.
 A future feature can be a check on MD5 checksum locally which is bound to the version number remote.